SDooman/bootstrap-data-1/unit_3/unit_3.md

 called **extending** a table, which is done with the keyword `extend`.

-The following code creates a new table that has the same columns as the presidents-table, plus a new column with the number of years that a president was in office:
+The following code creates a new table that has the same columns as the nutrition-table, plus a new column with the amount of calories *not* from fat:

 ```
-presidents-with-years = extend presidents-table using year-started, year-ended:
+cals-not-from-fat = extend nutrition-table using calories, calories-from-fat:
-  years-in-office : year-ended - year-started
+  calories-not-from-fat : calories - calories-from-fat
 end
 ```

-The line `extend presidents-table using year-started, year-ended` tells us which table is being extended, and which columns are being used to define the new column.
-The name of the new column is `years-in-office`, and it is defined by the expression `year-ended - year-started`.
+The line `extend nutrition-table using calories, calories-from-fat:` tells us which table is being extended, and which columns are being used to define the new column.
+The name of the new column is `calories-not-from-fat`, and it is defined by the expression `calories - calories-from-fat`

 ## Exercise
+ - Extend the presidents table to have a column called `years-in-office` which is `end-year - start-year`
+ - Select columns *name, years-in-office* from this table and order by *years-in-office* in descending order.
- - Extend the table to have a column `num-terms` which gives the number of terms a president was in office.
-Remember that a presidential term is 4 years.
-(Hint:  Use num-floor())
+ - Extend the nutrition table to have a column called `protein-density`, which is the amount of protein in serving size (`protein / serving-size`)
- - Using `order`, determine which president was in office for the most years.
+ - Select columns *name, protein-density* from this table and order by *protein-density* in ascending order.